How To Write Significance of the Study (With Examples)

 Whether you’re writing a research paper or thesis, a portion called Significance of the Study ensures your readers understand the impact of your work.
 Learn how to effectively write this vital part of your research paper or thesis through our detailed steps, guidelines, and examples.

 What Is the Significance of the Study?

 The Significance of the Study presents the importance of your research.
-It gives you an opportunity to prove the study’s impact on your field of research, the new knowledge it contributes, and the people who will benefit from it.
+It allows you to prove the study’s impact on your field of research, the new knowledge it contributes, and the people who will benefit from it.